 Joyce Kerr, nee Catherine Lilian Joyce East.

-To send flowers in memory of Joyce Kerr, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Joyce Kerr, please visit our Heartfelt Sympathies Store.

 Joyce was born in Grimsby, Lincolnshire, England to Walter Webster and Louisa Henrietta; the second of seven children.
 She was predeceased by her beloved husband, Con (John Connel Wilson Kerr) May 7th, 1992, and by all of her siblings.